 Nancy Holzner grew up in western Massachusetts with her nose stuck in a book.
 This meant that she tended to walk into things, wore glasses before she was out of elementary school, and forced her parents to institute a “no reading at the dinner table” rule.
 It was probably inevitable that she majored in English in college and then, because there were still a lot of books she wanted to read, continued her studies long enough to earn a masters degree and a PhD.

 She began her career as a medievalist, then jumped off the tenure track to try some other things.
 Besides teaching English and philosophy, she’s worked as a technical writer, freelance editor and instructional designer, college admissions counselor, and corporate trainer.
 Most of her nonfiction books are published under the name Nancy Conner.

-Nancy lives in upstate New York with her husband Steve, where they both work from home without getting on each other’s nerves.
-She enjoys visiting local wineries and listening obsessively to opera.
+Nancy lives in central New York, where she enjoys visiting local wineries and listening obsessively to opera.
 There are still a lot of books she wants to read.